sosiristseng/sosiristseng.github.io/content/blog/code/publish-julia-jupyter-notebooks.md

 ### The `CI` stage for status check

 GitHub status check treats skipped workflows as passed.
-Thus, even if any of the notebooks went wrong, the `jupyter-book` step will be skipped and the overall status check will still be green, which is not ideal for continuouse integration.
-This [blog post by Bruno Scheufler](https://brunoscheufler.com/blog/2022-04-09-the-required-github-status-check-that-wasnt) provides a workaround for this issue by adding a additional stage to determine the execution status.
+Thus, even if any of the notebooks went wrong, the `jupyter-book` step will be skipped and the overall status check will still be green, which is not ideal for continuous integration.
+This workflow provides a workaround for this issue by adding a additional stage to determine the execution status.

 ## Other workflows